akshath3001/interneers-lab/README.md

 ```

--`name` and `age` are read from the query string
+- `name` and `age` are read from the query string
--Checks `name` shouldn't contain special characters
+- Checks `name` shouldn't contain special characters
--Checks `age` to be positive
+- Checks `age` to be positive
--Ouputs an error message when above checks fail
+- Ouputs an error message when above checks fail

 ---
 #### 2. Run the Django Server